 Zach started helping Jim Ferchland and Ken Fermin broadcast their first-ever collegiate football games during the 2019 College Football season for the Stony Brook Seawolves, with 3 of their 10 total football broadcasts coming on the road in Rhode Island, Villanova, and Delaware, where two of the three games resulted in victories for the Seawolves with a 31-27 win at Rhode Island, where he broadcasted his only play-by-play football game of the season, and a 36-35 upset victory at Villanova.

-Every Sunday night, Zach helps Jim Ferchland and Ken Fermin broadcast a segment on the radio called “The Sports Section,” Long Island’s longest-running radio sports show, airing from 10pm till midnight.
-Zach and his co-hosts often interview student-athletes and coaches from Stony Brook during the first hour while talking about Stony Brook Sports, then discuss pro sports during the second hour.
+While broadcasting for Stony Brook, Zach helped Jim Ferchland and Ken Fermin broadcast a segment on the radio called “The Sports Section,” Long Island’s longest-running radio sports show, airing from 10pm till midnight every Sunday.
+Zach and his co-hosts often interviewed student-athletes and coaches from Stony Brook during the first hour while talking about Stony Brook Sports, then discussed pro sports during the second hour.

 In September 2019, Zach interned for SportsNet New York in New York City.
 He was responsible for screening and logging interviews, press conferences, and games from teams such as the New York Giants, Jets, Islanders, Rangers, New Jersey Devils, Brooklyn Nets, and certain collegiate basketball games for the UConn Huskies, both men and women’s.
 He worked there for three months.

-After the 2020-21 Stony Brook Athletics season and his graduation from Stony Brook grad school, Zach left WUSB Stony Brook and accepted a new broadcasting job in Newark with the Rutgers-Newark Scarlet Raiders in September and has been the broadcaster for them since then.
+After the 2020-21 Stony Brook Athletics season and his graduation from Stony Brook grad school, Zach left WUSB Stony Brook and accepted a new broadcasting job in Newark with the Rutgers-Newark Scarlet Raiders in September 2021 and broadcasted for them until the season ended in April 2022.

 Zach graduated from Stony Brook University as an undergrad in Fall 2019 with a bachelor’s in Multidisciplinary Studies and graduated in Spring 2021 with a master’s in Liberal Arts.